Yoctol/bottender/docs/the-basics-session.md

 The four valid drivers are as follows:

 - `memory` - sessions are stored in memory with [LRU cache](https://github.com/isaacs/node-lru-cache) and not persistent.
-- `file` - sessions are stored in files placed in `.session` directory by default.
+- `file` - sessions are stored in files placed in `.sessions` directory by default.
 - `redis` - sessions are stored in a [redis](https://redis.io/) database.
 - `mongo` - sessions are stored in a [mongo](https://www.mongodb.com/) database.